Phosphoramidite Market Size and Share

 By Purity Grade: Research Grade Leads Volume

-Research grade accounted for 48.65% of 2024 shipments and remains the highest-volume tier because exploratory projects consume numerous sequences at modest purity thresholds.
-GMP grade demand grows quicker at 8.32% CAGR as commercial launches and later-stage trials increase.
+Research grade accounted for 48.10% of 2025 shipments and remains the highest-volume tier because exploratory projects consume numerous sequences at modest purity thresholds.
+GMP-grade demand grows faster at an 8.05% CAGR as commercial launches and later-stage trials increase.
 Thermo Fisher’s TheraPure catalog, offering sub-0.20% reactive impurity levels, exemplifies the premium positioning that secures pricing power.

 By Synthesis Method: Chemical Synthesis Maintains Dominance